 2. General statements: copyright and permit for use

 EFTCO owns the exclusive copyright of the EFTCO Cleaning Document recorded under the European model registration nr.
 202130-0001.
-The National Cleaning Association (Associations) which are the Members of EFTCO identified on www.eftco.org, are authorised by EFTCO to permit the use of ECD to the undersigned Cleaning Station (Cleaning Station), on the understanding that all rules and terms laid down by EFTCO are met.
+The National Cleaning Association (Associations) which are the Members of EFTCO identified on www.eftco.org, are authorised by EFTCO to permit the use of ECD to the registered Cleaning Station, on condition that all rules and terms laid down by EFTCO are met.
 These terms may change from time to time at EFTCO’s sole discretion.

 The Cleaning Station is responsible for following the rules stated here.
 In case of any misuse, the National Cleaning Association may suspend or withdraw the right for a Cleaning Station to use the ECD.